imagej/imagej.github.io/pages/BigStitcher_Select_illumination.md

 ![**Figure 1:** Performance of the illumination selection methods on the images of a 2 angle, dual-illumination, 2x3 grid dataset.
-All methods correctly identify the right/left side illumination for the right and left images of the grid.](BigStitcher_Illumselect_benchmark.png "Figure 1: Performance of the illumination selection methods on the images of a 2 angle, dual-illumination, 2x3 grid dataset.
-All methods correctly identify the right/left side illumination for the right and left images of the grid.")
+All methods correctly identify the right/left side illumination for the right and left images of the grid.](/images/pages/BigStitcher_Illumselect_benchmark.png "Figure 1: Performance of the illumination selection methods on the images of a 2 angle, dual-illumination, 2x3 grid dataset.
+All methods correctly identify the right/left side illumination for the right and left images of the grid.")"

   -   - **Pick brightest** will pick the illumination direction with the highest mean intensity (for multiresolution datasets, it will be